czubi1928/czubi1928/README.md

 ### #️⃣ Other Noteworthy Projects

 - **[Data Modeling With Postgres](https://github.com/czubi1928/data_modeling_with_postgres)** - Designed and implemented
-  a star schema database for a music streaming startup.
+  a star schema database for a music streaming startup
-- **[Data Modeling With Cassandra](https://github.com/czubi1928/data_modeling_with_cassandra)** - Built a NoSQL data model on Apache Cassandra to handle high-throughput event data.
+- **[Data Modeling With Cassandra](https://github.com/czubi1928/data_modeling_with_cassandra)** - Built a NoSQL data model on Apache Cassandra to handle high-throughput event data
-- **[DE Airflow Tutorial](https://github.com/czubi1928/de_airflow_tutorial)** - A practical guide and project demonstrating core concepts of ETL orchestration with Airflow.
+- **[DE Airflow Tutorial](https://github.com/czubi1928/de_airflow_tutorial)** - A practical guide and project demonstrating core concepts of ETL orchestration with Airflow

 ---